 Who Served Here?

-Much of the correspondance between Hamilton and Beckwith is presented as part of the Founder's Online project of the National Archives.
+Much of the correspondence between Hamilton and Beckwith is presented as part of the Founder's Online project of the National Archives.

 As Professor Julian Boyd, author of Number 7: Alexander Hamilton's Secret Attempts to Control American Foreign Policy (Princeton University Press, 1964) puts it, these secret conversations,